3sd/civicrm-inky-compose/README.md

 ## Help

-If you have any questions regarding this extension that are not answered in this README [or in the documentation], please check post a question on http://civicrm.stackexchange.com or contact info@thirdsectordesign.org.
+If you have any questions regarding this extension that are not answered in this README or [in the documentation](docs), please check post a question on http://civicrm.stackexchange.com or contact info@thirdsectordesign.org.

 ## Developers